How It Works

 Once those conditions are met each person can withdraw up to $25,000 tax-free from their RRSP for a new home.
 Couples, including common-law, can withdraw up to $50,000.
 You will not pay income tax on these amounts as long as these funds will be repaid into an RRSP in the future.

 Existing homeowners can also use this program to purchase an accessible home or a home for a disabled dependent relative.
 The intended individual must qualify for the Disability Tax Credit (DTC) and this home must be more accessible or better suited to the care of this individual.

 Find Your Dream Home

-In the years that I’ve spent in the industry, homebuyers have always asked me “What do I need to do when I buy a house?”.
-I’ve composed a step-by-step guide that organizes the buying process to make buying a house simple and fun!
+In the years that I have spent in the industry, homebuyers have always asked me, “What do I need to do to buy a house?”
+I have composed a step-by-step guide that organizes the buying process to make buying a house simple and fun!

-Your satisfaction and happiness is something that is very important to me.
+Your satisfaction and happiness is something that is very important.
 I understand how hectic it is to sell a house and it can be difficult if it’s not handled properly.
-To help you through the entire process, I’ve put together five simple steps.
+To help you through the entire process, I have put together five simple steps.